Recognizing Signs of Pain in Seniors Who Have Dementia

 Dementia is a widespread illness, primarily affecting seniors.
 This progressive disease is often misunderstood, since symptoms can vary depending on the person and stage of dementia.
 As an illness of the brain, dementia affects a person's ability to remember things, think logically, and carry out everyday tasks.
 In later stages, people can become non-verbal and communication gets increasingly difficult.
 However, people can live for a long time after dementia is first diagnosed, which is why high-quality dementia care is important.

-A component of quality dementia care is being able to recognize when a person who has dementia is in pain.
+A component of quality dementia care is being able to recognize signs of pain in seniors.
 Oftentimes, the symptoms of pain are not expressed verbally but instead as agitated behaviors.
 Someone in a late stage of dementia may not be able to say, “I am in pain.”
 Instead, they may lash out or yell or knock something over as a way to get their caregiver’s attention.
 If this expression of pain is confused for something else, such as stress, then the person with dementia might not receive the pain relief they need.

 Signs of Pain in Seniors Who Have Dementia